sashadt/docs/docs/troubleshooting.md

 ###  Where do I get DataTorrent Sandbox download link?

-Sandbox can be downloaded by visiting [datatorrent.com/download](https://www.datatorrent.com/download/)
+Sandbox can be downloaded from [datatorrent.com/download](https://www.datatorrent.com/download/)

 ###  What are the system requirements for sandbox deployment?